israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 This expression uses the `=` operator to assign the value seven to the variable x.
 The expression itself evaluates to seven.

+The code 3 + 4 is an example of the second expression type.

 ### Object Initializer